1 Day Trip In Pontian, Johor

 Don’t forget to try out their highlight dishes – wantan mee which has a different yet unique taste!
 It can be found in the downtown area.
 Also, plan a visit to the fishing village – Kukup and enjoy the stunning view of sunset there.

 You can even visit the temple to pray for prosperity and health and enjoy a cup of coffee at their traditional coffee shop.
 See, there are so many things to do in Pontian!

-Good news to natural lovers.
+Good news to nature lovers.
 Pontian homes to many natural wonders that will leave you in awe.
-It has 3 of the 6 wetlands in Malaysia, namely Kukup, Tanjung Piai and Pulai River.
+It has 3 of the 6 wetlands in Malaysia, namely Kukup, Tanjung Piai, and Pulai River.

 In fact, Tanjung Piai was nominated as “The southernmost point of Asia” and those who visit the Tanjung Piai National Park get the chance to closely discover the ecological environment of mangrove forests.

 Besides, Pontian has a town named after the word “pineapple” in Malay, called “Pekan Nanas”.
 This is to commemorate the place that was once the second largest supplier of pineapples in the world during 60’s.
 It even has the largest pineapple farm in Johor.

 Kukup Island is the most southern fishing village in Malaysia as well as Asia.
 Everything on the island is above the sea and supported by strong pillars.
 Kukup is the first place in Malaysia that build houses above the sea.
 Houses, buildings, and roads are well-maintained by the government.

 Enveloped by mangrove forests, Kukup houses many creatures that you never have seen before.
 Most of the villagers work as fishermen or running seafood restaurants and homestay.
 So, many seafood lovers will come over to enjoy a seafood feast, especially during the weekend.